vsrinivas/fuchsia/the-book/namespaces.md

 - Read-only executables and assets from the component's package.
 - Private local persistent storage.
 - Private temporary storage.
-- Services offered to the component by the system, the application framework, or by the client which started it.
+- Services offered to the component by the system, the component framework, or by the client which started it.
 - Device nodes (for drivers and privileged components).